HACManchester/membership-system/docs/architecture.md

 ### Step 4 — ratchet quality

-- Burn down `phpstan-baseline.neon` (~130 entries) in small tranches; many entries are controller return-type and `Authenticatable` property noise that the framework upgrade fixes for free.
+- Continue burning down `phpstan-baseline.neon` (down from ~200 to 26): the stale-docblock and
-  Raise to level 6–7 once under ~20 entries.
+  genuine-bug tranches are done; the remainder is mostly `Authenticatable` property noise that the framework upgrade fixes for free, plus a few larastan relation false-positives.
+Raise to level 6–7 once under ~20 entries, and add a CI ratchet so the baseline can't grow.
 - Add `declare(strict_types=1)` + native parameter/return types to files as they're touched.

 ## How to sequence against other work